Be Part of the Ultimate Safety & Compliance Community

 Exposed.
-(For the purposes of §1910.308(e).)
+(For the purposes of §1926.408(d), Communications systems.)
 Where the circuit is in such a position that in case of failure of supports or insulation, contact with another circuit may result.

 Externally operable.
 Capable of being operated without exposing the operator to contact with live parts.

 Feeder.
-All circuit conductors between the service equipment, the source of a separate derived system, or other power supply source and the final branch-circuit overcurrent device.
+All circuit conductors between the service equipment, or the generator switchboard of an isolated plant, and the final branch-circuit overcurrent device.

 Fitting.
 An accessory such as a locknut, bushing, or other part of a wiring system that is intended primarily to perform a mechanical rather than an electrical function.